 Carolyn: I’ve heard Stabilized Rice Bran can benefit many types of horses.
 What are the advantages for each type of horse?

 Dr. McCoy: Stabilized Rice Bran is an excellent supplement for most any horse and helps meet the individual’s nutritional needs, depending on life-stage and activity level.
 For senior horses, it’s easy to digest which is important for an older horse and provides additional calories to help build their body condition.
 Some senior horses can struggle maintaining weight.
 Stabilized Rice Bran can help them maintain good body condition.
 For growing horses, it is safe to feed to a young horse and provides calories needed for growth and development.
 Performance horses benefit from Stabilized Rice Bran as it provides the additional calories needed for their high caloric expenditure and will help maintain the body condition of these athletes.
 For underweight horses, it’s a very safe and effective way to get additional calories into the diet without having to feed large amounts of grain.
-Stabilized Rice Bran is also great for adult horses as it can help maintain their weight and a healthy coat.
+Stabilized Rice Bran is also great adult horse weight gain supplement as it can help maintain their weight and a healthy coat.

 Carolyn: It sounds as if Stabilized Rice Bran is ideal for all types of horses.
 Are there any horses that should not be fed SRB?